elsahelg/dinosaurs-memory-game/README.md

 # Dinosaurs Memory Game
-Dinosaurs Memory Game is a game to help children improve there memory along with having fun.
-The memory cards is also provided with information about the names of the different dinosaurs with the aim to educate children while playing the game.
+Dinosaurs Memory Game is a game to help children improve their memory along with having fun.
+The memory cards are also provided with information about the names of the different dinosaurs with the aim to educate children while playing the game.
 The memory board provides 12 cards containing dublettes of 6 different dinosaurs.
 The goal with the game is to find the dinosaur twins and pair them together.
 <img src="assets/images/responsive-memory.png">

 ## Features